maddie-eckhart/Bored-Games/README.md

 - Ghost
 - Extreme Tic-Tac-Toe

-## Usage
+## Game Features
-Bored Games houses six games and provides either the full game (Extreme Tic-Tac-Toe, Would you Rather, Never Have I Ever) or a prompt to be used while playing (2 Truths and a Lie, Ghost, The Alphabet Game).
+*Bored Games* houses six games and provides either the full game (Extreme Tic-Tac-Toe, Would you Rather, Never Have I Ever) or a prompt to be used while playing (2 Truths and a Lie, Ghost, The Alphabet Game).
 Question-based games such as Would you Rather and Never Have I Ever have the option to select an age group to provide appropriate questions.
+User-driven games such as The Alphabet Game, Ghost, and 2 Truths and a Lie have random letter and category generators to help the game get started.

+### Possible Additions
+- Truth or Dare
+- Hangman
+- Storykiller
+- Trivia

 ### Possible Collaborations
 - Scrabble
 - Heads Up